 If you’re into the food truck scene, then keep an eye out for the bright red Querbeet food truck.
 You’ll find them at Christmas markets, festivals, events, and parking around the city.
 They have fantastic ratatouille, falafel, and couscous.

 This ultra-hip vegan cafe located in the heart of our university district is known for its sustainable business practices and vegan food.
 Their tables are constructed from recycled cardboard and soups are served in glass jars.
 This is a great spot to get vegan coffee and hot vegan soup while getting some work done with their wifi and university feel.

 Some of these restaurants do have meat options, but a good portion of their menu is vegetarian, or they are branded as vegetarian.

-Vegelangelo a semi-fancy vegan and vegetarian establishment.
+Vegelangelo is a semi-fancy vegan and vegetarian establishment.
 All of their vegetables and fruit are grown organically and are usually fresh and in season.
-On Friday and Saturday, they only serve 3 or 4 course meals with optional wine pairing.
-All dishes are hand made to order, so you can expect to wait and enjoy good dinner conversation.
-This place only accepts cash of EC Karte (German bank card).
+On Friday and Saturday, they only serve 3 or 4-course meals with optional wine pairing.
+All dishes are hand-made to order, so you can expect to wait and enjoy a good dinner conversation.
+This place only accepts cash from EC Karte (German bank card).

 Dean and David